Krishan14sharma/QuickFonts/README.md

 This will also add the typeface into its cache if not already there.

-###### Few Configurations (Optional)
+### Few Configurations (Optional)

 You can configure the cache size according to your need.
-Debuggable "true" will turn your view to red if typeface not fetched from cache.
+Debuggable "true" will turn your view to red if typeface not fetched from cache.Use this in your splash or Application class.

 ```java
         new QuickFontManager.QuickFontBuilder().